ebuyakin/maichat/docs/new_message_workflow.md

 # New Message Send & Response Workflow (Draft for Review)

 Last updated: 2025-09-01 (post overflow-only trimming, model catalog v2, URA prediction integration)
 Status: PARTIALLY IMPLEMENTED – WYSIWYG, URA‑aware prediction, overflow-only trimming, telemetry, bracket counter.
-Pending: rpm/tdp quota logic, proactive AUT > URA adjustment, enhanced error taxonomy, user-facing trim summaries.
+Pending: rpm/tdp quota logic, proactive AUT > URA adjustment, enhanced error taxonomy, user-facing trim summaries, optional cancel.

 ## 1. Core Principle (WYSIWYG Context)
 "What You See Is What You Send": The context sent to the LLM consists of exactly the *currently visible* message pairs in the history pane **after** the active filter is applied, in the on‑screen order (top → bottom), plus the *new user request* being sent.
 No hidden / filtered out / partially excluded content is added implicitly.
 Visual partitioning (multiple rendered parts of one logical message) collapses back to a single user or assistant message in the API payload.